chadsansing/adversary-space/gm-resources/planning/session-4.md

 - This place isn't real.
 - In reality, they are a leader who holds the key to save their planet.
 - It's better to fight for Adversary space than rule in this dimension.

+The pressure is created by the world conforming to the leader's ego needs.

+- Phantoms of dead comrades from Ifsen rise to assure them this is real; this is Ifsen.
+- Lovers spring from fields that spring to life: "You have already saved Ifsen; you are home; this will die if you leave."
+- Darkness whirls around the PCs like liquid static resolving in low-res images of All high bureaucrats, capes and masks draped: "You are all agents of the All!"
+- Prisoner's dilemmas: sudden mirroed, facing cells with tables with guns between them.
+Who attacks?
+"You are lying!", becoming, "Why are you lying?", and then, "It hurts to think that is true!"
+- The leaders is in a cemetery planting seeds in graves: "It is too late on Ifsen, but I can bring them back to life here."
+- A blank tiled expanse, each becoming a screen of the All, war, loss, death, pain, harm: "Reality is the prison!"

 If the leader agrees to go with the PCs, they all cross back into the interrogation chamber together, shock and overcome the guards, and have a few minutes to decide what to do next.